BLE-LTER/ble-handbook/handbook.md

 ##### Backups

-A scheduled task on Tim's computer backs up the database to the **daily_backups** folder on Austin disk once per day and logs the standard output and error (stdout & stderr) in **daily_backups/logs**.
+A scheduled task on Tim's computer backs up the database to the **daily_backups** folder in OneDrive on Austin disk once per day and logs the standard output and error (stdout & stderr) in **daily_backups/logs**.
 The task also copies the backups to Tim's Box Sync folder, which gets auto-synced to the BLE-IM/BLE_metabase_backups folder.
 Yay for multiple backups to multiple servers!

 Reminders for a smooth backup experience: disconnect from the database (in DBeaver: right-click database name/Disconnect) and quit DBeaver when not using it.
 This is not essential, I'm pretty sure the backup process will still run without it, I think it just threw up an error one time and quitting DBeaver solved it, so yea.